Mark D. Siljander: Criminal conviction and pardon

 On January 16, 2008, Siljander was indicted in the federal district court in the Western District of Missouri on five counts including money laundering, conspiracy and obstruction of justice.

 Siljander initially pleaded not guilty, but on July 7, 2010, as part of a plea agreement, Siljander pleaded guilty to obstruction of justice and acting as an unregistered foreign agent.
 On January 12, 2012, he was sentenced to a year and a day in prison.

-The group for which Siljander worked as an unregistered foreign agent was the Islamic American Relief Agency, a Columbus, Missouri-based Islamic charity with ties to terrorism, which hired Siljander in early 2004 to lobby to get IARA removed from a Senate Finance Committee list of charities suspected of funding international terrorism.
-IARA closed in October 2004 after it was added to the Treasury Department's list of global terrorist organizations due to the group's links to Osama bin Laden, al-Qaida and the Taliban.
+The group for which Siljander worked as an unregistered foreign agent was the Islamic American Relief Agency, a Columbus, Missouri-based charity, which hired Siljander in early 2004 to lobby to get IARA removed from a Senate Finance Committee list of charities suspected of funding international terrorism.
+IARA closed in October 2004 after it was added to the Treasury Department's list of global terrorist organizations.

+During Siljander's sentencing, U.S. District Judge Nanette Kay Laughrey stated that: ..."[U]nder the circumstances of this case there was no specific harm by the lobbying efforts that you undertook...
+The truth is, when you look at this objectively, this is not a case about somebody aiding a terrorist, it just isn't, and it would be wrong of me to, in fact, try to make it out to be that."

-In December 2020, President Donald Trump pardoned Siljander, praising his anti-abortion record while a congressman and his post-prison work abroad.
+In December 2020, President Donald Trump pardoned Siljander, praising his pro-life record while a congressman and his post-prison work abroad.
 Trump's decision to pardon Siljander was criticized by Republican Congressman Fred Upton, who succeeded Siljander after defeating him in the 1986 Republican primary.
+His pardon was supported by Edwin Meese, Newt Gingrich, Mike Huckabee, Robert Aderholt, and Andrew Brunson.